Claire O’

 Callaghan

-Claire O’Callaghan is a literary scholar and cultural historian, specialising in Victorian literature and culture, with a particular focus on the lives and works of the Brontës.
-Her research explores themes of gender, sexuality, and violence, and more recently, health and the body.
+Claire O’Callaghan is a literary scholar and cultural historian specialising in Victorian literature and culture, with a particular focus on the lives and works of the Brontës.
+Her research explores themes of gender, sexuality, and violence, and more recently, health, the body and death.

 Beyond her work on the Brontës, Claire is a leading expert on the novelist Sarah Waters and has published widely on her fiction.
 She is currently Senior Lecturer in English at Loughborough University, U.K.

-Claire is also a regular contributor to television and radio.
-Her work has featured in The Guardian, History Today, and BBC History online.
+Claire is a regular contributor to television and radio.
+Her work has featured in The Guardian, History Today, and BBC History online, and she has been interviewed by assorted media, from Time Magazine to the History Channel.

 “Thoughtful…an informally written, no-nonsense reappraisal…